Stuffed Grape Leaves

 Use the freshest of ingredients – Fresh herbs lose their flavor as they age, so try to buy the freshest ingredients possible.
 Dolmas should be very flavorful.

 Don’t skip the beef – Sometimes you’ll find vegetarian versions of this dish, but I think dolmas are WAY better with some ground meat.
 Ground beef is my choice, but you could also try ground lamb.
+Feel free to experiment with different variations.

 Have a helper – There is nothing difficult about this recipe, but it does take time to individually roll each piece.
 It’s a great opportunity to enlist help from family and friends.
 I will usually invite a few friends over to chat and make a ton of these together, then everyone gets to go home with some!